-And there is much to learn in Oklahoma about North America’s original people.
-Across the state in eastern Oklahoma, the Cherokee Heritage Center, south of Tahlequah, permanently houses the “Trail of Tears” exhibit, staged in six galleries, and explores the tragic, forced removal of Cherokee ancestors from their indigenous lands in the southeastern U.S. to Indian Territory in Oklahoma.
+Across the state in eastern Oklahoma, the Cherokee Heritage Center in Tahlequah houses the “Trail of Tears” exhibit.
+Staged in six galleries, interactive displays explore the tragic, forced removal of Cherokee ancestors from their indigenous lands in the southeastern U.S. to Indian Territory in Oklahoma.

-In north central Oklahoma, just south of Ponca City, the tranquil 63-acre Standing Bear Park, with towering old trees and gentle native grasses welcomes visitors.
+In north central Oklahoma, the tranquil 63-acre Standing Bear Park in Ponca City welcomes visitors with towering old trees and gentle native grasses.
 Walking paths weave among six tribal viewing courts, a small museum and a magnificent 22-foot bronze statue of Ponca tribal leader Chief Standing Bear.
 The touching story of Standing Bear’s plea in an 1879 U.S. court of law to be recognized as a person and a citizen gracefully unfolds here.

 At his trial, Standing Bear uttered this now famous quote, which still resonates today: “This hand is not the same color as yours but if I pierce it, I shall feel pain.
 The blood that will flow from mine will be the same color as yours.
 I am a man.
 The same God made us both.”